 That is the total consecutive days Pete and I had spent together before I left for Italy.
 No nights apart, barely even away from each other for more than a few hours in almost two years.
 We are not just each others spouse and best friend, we have become extensions of each other.
 Appendages even.

-It has come up in past conversations that perhaps we should fly solo for awhile.
+It has come up in past conversations that perhaps we should do some solo travel for awhile.
 Take a couple of weeks and go our separate ways, not only to get an entirely different travel experience, but to become a little less dependent on each other.
 It has been debated but usually quickly dismissed, as we just never wanted to be apart.

 But then the opportunity arrived to attend a conference in Italy.
 It was a quick and inexpensive flight from Turkey, a great networking opportunity, and a chance to see old friends and meet new ones.
 We decided, in consideration of cost and our commitment to our housesitting job, that only one of us would go.

 We decided it would be me.
 And I was immediately nervous.

 I can hear the collective scoff of many of you solo travelers out there – those who have bravely and frequently explored the world on their own.
 Yes, I hear you.
 All I had to do was catch a bus to Istanbul, spend the night in a dorm alone (for the FIRST time), fly to Rome, go to a conference full of like-minded travelers and friends, spend another night in a dorm in Rome, fly back to Istanbul and take a bus home.
 Child’s play, right?

 But I had to do it without that important appendage, one that I have become entirely dependent on.
 The one that kills bugs for me, carries my bag if it is too heavy or the distance too far.
 The one who is better with foreign languages, the one who carries the money, and shields me from any unwanted attention.

 And what exactly do I bring to this relationship, you might ask?
 Good question, as I have asked that many times myself.
 (At least I write nice things about him.)